rd003/blog/content/posts/easiest-way-to-handle-csv-files-in-csharp.md

  };
 ```

-👉Here we are gonna write some configuration for csv helper,
+👉 Here we are gonna write some configuration for csv helper,
 To this object we are passing a value, **CultureInfo.InvariantCulture**, it means we are not culture dependent right now.

 ```cs